Consultation & Fees | Miles Mason Family Law Group, PLC

-Imprortant: The retainer amount for any particular matter will be determined by the attorney at the conclusion of the consultation.
-See below for discussion of special circumstances requiring larger retainers.
+Important: The retainer amount for any particular matter will be determined by the attorney at the conclusion of the consultation.
+See below for discussion of special circumstances requiring a higher retainer amount.

 $2,500.00 for certain divorces without children, or estates without a pension, or 401(k).

 Attorneys charge hourly rates ranging from $150.00 to $350.00 per hour.
-Paralegals and staff professionals charge hourly rates from $85.00 to $130.00 per hour.
-Rates are subject to change without updating this page.
+Paralegals and staff professionals charge hourly rates from $75.00 to $130.00 per hour.
+Hourly rates are subject to change without updating this page.
 Retainers and hourly rates charged by outside professionals, such as appraisers, forensic accountants, or forensic psychologists, will be quoted in advance by those professionals and are billed separately.

 Retainer for Certain Divorces, Out of Town Clients, and Legal Matters Filed After Divorce

-$5,000.00 minimum retainer for matters involving custody disputes, custody modification, divorces with larger estates, business valuations, or utilization of forensic accountants and other expert witnesses, parental relocation, alimony modification, clients residing outside Memphis (or where the case is being heard), and matters which have already had a substantial amount of legal proceedings including those requiring substitution for existing legal counsel.
+$7,500.00 minimum retainer for matters involving custody disputes, custody modification, divorces with larger estates, business valuation, pensions, real estate valuation, or utilization of a forensic accountant or other expert witness including income determination issues, parental relocation, alimony modification, representation of clients residing outside Memphis (or where the case is being heard), and matters which have already had a substantial amount of legal proceedings including those requiring substitution for existing legal counsel.